Praqma/gcp-tools/blogpost.md

 [kamran@kworkhorse ~]$
 ```

-As you can see, the above image is **2.4 GB!** .
-Most of the time we are only using `gcloud` and `kubectl` out of this humongous image.
-Downloading `2.4 GB` may not mean much to some, but it does mean a lot to others.
-I am running a `gitlab-runner` on my home server, and downloading a **"2.4 GB"** image for every job is a huge strain on my internet link.
+As you can see, the `google/cloud-sdk` container image is **2.4 GB!**, whereas most of the time we are only using `gcloud` and `kubectl` out of this humongous image.
+Downloading `2.4 GB` may not mean much to many, but it does mean *a lot* to others.
+For example, I am running a `gitlab-runner` on my home server; and downloading a **"2.4 GB"** image for every job (cache aside) is a huge strain on my internet link.
+It also means my job has to wait for the amount of time it takes to be downloaded before it is used.

 So, I thought, I could do better.